 Research Summary

-I am a diversity scholar.
-My research combines lab studies, archival data, quasi-experiments, text analyses, and field interventions to tackle issues of age and gender inequalities in and outside of the workplace.
-It has been published in Cognition, Journal of Experimental Psychology: General, and the Handbook of the Psychology of Aging.
+Broadly defined, I study issues related to Diversity Equity and Inclusion, in society and at the workplace.
+My research combines experiments, quasi-experiments, nationally representative surveys, forecasting studies, archival data, text analyses, and field interventions to tackle issues of age and gender inequalities.
+My work has been published in Personality and Social Psychology Bulletin, Journal of Experimental Psychology: General, Cognition, and the Handbook of the Psychology of Aging.
+My most recent work is under review at Academy of Management Journal, and Proceedings of the National Academy of Sciences.

 In one stream of work, I examine attitudes toward younger adults.
-In an aging world where young people are becoming a minority, my work sheds light on young-targeted ageism and its detrimental effects on the life experience and economic prospects of younger generations
+In an aging world where young people are becoming a minority, my work sheds light on young-targeted ageism and its detrimental effects on the life experience and economic prospects of younger generations.
+In doing so, I also examine lay and academics’ assumptions about young- and old-targeted ageism, how these assumptions deviate from reality, and why.